Quotations and Allusions in

 The Pickwick Papers (1837) and Martin Chuzzlewit (1844) are novels by the 19th-century British novelist Charles Dickens (1812-1870).

-The title of this chapter in the first edition was “The Self-Contradiction of the Naturalist”.
+In the first edition, this chapter’s title was “The Self-Contradiction of the Naturalist”.

 We cannot have it both ways, and no sneers at the limitations of logic... amend the dilemma. – i. a. richards, Principles of Literary Criticism, chap. xxv.